Seafoam-Martini/AC-Landing/README.md

    You can use any picture you want as an avatar as long as it is square and 150px x 150px in size.
 Please note that it must be in PNG format.

 2. Open the "index.html" file and fill out your social media links.

+3. Once you're done filling out your page, upload the folder to the route your web host.
+   If you do not have a web host you can create a Github account and take advantage of Github Pages.
+   See [here](https://www.youtube.com/watch?v=QyFcl_Fba-k) for how to set up free hosting on Github.
+   Copy the entire folder into your new Github repository.